LucasBousselet/justreadit-portfolio/account-review-report/account-review-report.md

 Severity: Medium
 Evidence: Terraform does not define alarms or budgets to alert the team when an incident occurs, or when AWS-related costs are going over-budget (or are predicted to)
 Impact: Medium
 Recommendation: Create a simple monthly budget and associated alarm.
-Create alarms when metrics are crossing a threshold (ex: consistent CPU usage on ECS task > 90%).
+Create alarms when metrics are crossing a threshold (ex: CPU usage on ECS task > 90%).
 Tag resources into logical groups (compute, network, storage) to make it easy to breakdown cost reports
 Effort: Medium
 Priority: Medium

-### Observability and Operations
+### Observability

 Finding: ALB access logs are disabled
 Severity: Low